 These caddies can function however you see necessary.
-They can hold art supplies, make “all you need” stations for a table.
+They can hold art supplies, and make “all you need” stations for a table.
 Again, just another “ah-ha!” way to keep you and your students organized.
 When they’re done using whatever goes in them, it’s easy enough to just drop them in and be done with them.
 Such a fantastic idea.
 You can find them here (ad).

 Classroom Organization Tool #1: Magnetic Borders

-If your whiteboards are anything like mine, they don’t look the same from day-to-day.
+If your whiteboards are anything like mine, they don’t look the same from day to day.
 This makes it difficult when you want to keep things separated without it looking like a hot mess.
 Below are just some examples of how my boards transform on the regular: